freer4/stackagejs/README.md

-Pick your favorite your frameworks and stack packages to abstract your ORM all the way to your HTML.
+Pick your favorite your frameworks and stack packages to abstract your ORM all the way to your SPA.
 Use this one convention to mix and match front-ends and back-ends however you need.

 ## What will this even do?
 Each back-end package will do two things:
-1 provide standardized JS classes describing each model from your choosen ORM, such as field names, types, nullability, constraints, and relationships to other models
+1 provide standardized JS classes describing each model from your choosen ORM, such as field names, types, nullability, constraints, and relationships to other models.
 2 provide standardized controller actions for basic data interaction, setting up a convention-based API from your ORM models.

 Each front-end package will do :
-1. Understand the provided JS model classes to automatically interact with the API(s) as-needed
+1. Understand the provided JS model classes to automatically interact with the API(s) as-needed.
+Records are accessed through proxy, so there's never a reason to write your own fetch call.
+Access your data properties directly.
-2. Manage
+2. Manage front-end data caching.
+Don't ask for data you've already gotten, unless you want to.
+3. Optional hooks for receiving live data pushes.

 Planned front-ends:
-- stackage-js - vanilla JS and TS holding the majority of functionality
+- stackage-js - vanilla JS holding the majority of front-end functionality
+- stackage-ts - same thing but with TS.
+Might not do this.
+Convince me.
 - stackage-handlebars - might just be the vanilla version?
-- stackage-vue - wrap stackage-js to build directly into Vue reactivity
+- stackage-vue - wrap stackage-js to build directly into Vue reactivity.
-- stackage-angular - wrap stackage-js to build directly into Angular
+- stackage-angular - wrap stackage-js to build directly into Angular.
-- stackage-react - wrap stackage-js to build directly into React
+- stackage-react - wrap stackage-js to build directly into React.

 Planned back-ends:
 - stackage-sequelize - Sequelize
 - stackage-ef - Entity Framework
+- Any other ORMs I come across, preferably in a variety of languages as a flex

 API definitions